rezmansouri/tell_a_vision/README.md

 - `returns` a list of narrations that correspond to the downloaded audio files for a `narrator` which can also be used in a textual format.

 ## Contributions
 The idea of developing **`tv`** originated when I was working on my B.Sc. project.
-There might be issues with it, but it can surely be imporved.
+There might be issues with it, but it can surely be improved.
 Pull requests are welcome and you can reach my at my [email](mailto:std_reza_mansouri@khu.ac.ir) if you need to discuss something or become a collaborator.